Asiatic cheetah: Threats

-Conservation efforts
+Conservation

-In September 2001, the project "Conservation of the Asiatic Cheetah and its Associated Biota" was launched by the Iranian Department of Environment in cooperation with the United Nations Development Programme's Global Environment Facility, the Wildlife Conservation Society, the IUCN Cat Specialist Group, the Cheetah Conservation Fund and the Iranian Cheetah Society.
+In September 2001, the "Conservation of the Asiatic Cheetah and its Associated Biota" project was launched by the Iranian Department of Environment in cooperation with the United Nations Development Programme's Global Environment Facility, the Wildlife Conservation Society, the IUCN Cat Specialist Group, the Cheetah Conservation Fund and the Iranian Cheetah Society.

 Personnel of Wildlife Conservation Society and the Iranian Department of Environment started radio-collaring Asiatic cheetahs in February 2007.
 The cats' movements are monitored using GPS collars.
-International sanctions have made some projects, such as obtaining camera traps, difficult.
+Sanctions against Iran have made some projects, such as obtaining camera traps, difficult.

 A few orphaned cubs have been raised in captivity, such as Marita who died at the age of nine years in 2003.
 Beginning in 2006, the day of his death, 31 August, became the Cheetah Conservation Day, used to inform the public about conservation programs.

-In 2014, the Iranian national football team announced that their 2014 FIFA World Cup and 2015 AFC Asian Cup kits are imprinted with pictures of the Asiatic cheetah in order to bring attention to conservation efforts.
-In February 2015, Iran launched a search engine, Yooz, that features a cheetah as logo.
-In May 2015, the Iranian Department of Environment announced plans to quintuple the penalty for poaching a cheetah to 100 million tomans (around US$2800 as of February 2022).
+In 2014, the Iran national football team announced that its 2014 FIFA World Cup and 2015 AFC Asian Cup kits are imprinted with pictures of the Asiatic cheetah in order to raise international awareness for its conservation.
+In February 2015, Iran launched a search engine, Yooz, that features a cheetah as the logo.
+The word "Yooz" translates to cheetah in some local languages and is deriative of "youzpalang", meaning cheetah in Persian.
+In May 2015, the Iranian Department of Environment announced plans to quintuple the penalty for poaching a cheetah to 100 million Iranian toman.
 In September 2015, Meraj Airlines introduced the new livery of Iranian Cheetah to support its conservation efforts.
 Iranian officials have discussed constructing wildlife crossings to reduce the number of deaths in traffic accidents.